Mortgage Documents Homeowners Need to Keep

 - Seller disclosures

 Not everyone loves the paperwork that comes with buying a home, and many opt to close electronically (or do a hybrid combination of these two options).
 A hybrid closing is where you sign some documents online and some in person, or you may do everything virtually.
-These options tend to help since there’s more flexibility with scheduling.
-It’s always best to discuss all of your options with your Home Loan Specialist before deciding what type of closing you want to have.
+So, whether you have printed hard copies of your mortgage documents or digital files make sure they are saved in a secure location.